luketimothyjones/s3-site-size/README.md

 # S3 Site Size

-A WordPress plugin that allows multisite admins to host child-site data on AWS S3
+A WordPress plugin that allows various ways of displaying aite sizes of child sites hosted on AWS S3.

 ----
 ### Functionality in brief